francoispierrepaty/SubspaceRobustWasserstein/README.md

 This repository contains Python code for computing the Subspace Robust Wasserstein Distances defined in

-> Paty, François-Pierre, and Marco Cuturi.
-"Subspace Robust Wasserstein Distances." arXiv preprint arXiv:1901.08949 (2019).
+> Paty, F. & Cuturi, M..
+(2019).
+Subspace Robust Wasserstein Distances.
+Proceedings of the 36th International Conference on Machine Learning, in PMLR 97:5072-5081

 A demo notebook shows how SRW distances can be computed in a simple case.